- Talent 100 Mentor

 - Garden International School Kuala Lumpur, Malaysia

-- Bachelor of Commerce and Laws at the University of Sydney
+- Bachelor of Commerce and Bachelor of Laws at the University of Sydney

 - Completed the Duke of Edinburgh to the Gold Level standard